 See: VHF Radio System FAQs [PDF 61KB] for more information.

 Keeping you informed

 If the weather causes disruption to services, schools closure, or the cancellation of events, information will be published online.
 See: Emergency updates and service disruptions .

-You can also find up-to-date information by visiting: Eye on Calderdale .
+You can find current information on flooding, weather and traffic disruptions at Calderdale’s community website: Eye on Calderdale .

 For mapping data that includes GaugeMap (river gauge data), see: Data Works .